whisthq/vm-scripts/README.md

 There are currently no existing base Linux Ubuntu disks/containers deployed to production.

-To create a Linux base disk, run the `./setup-linux.sh` script in `/linux` subfolder.
+To create a Linux base disk, run the `./setup-linux.sh` script in `/linux` subfolder -- it will call the respective `utils.sh` script hosted in this GitHub repository directly.
 Make sure to remove all unnecessary applications and detritus on the OS.
 It is recommended you then connect to the Linux base disk VM via Fractal and use the GUI to clean it up.

 ### Application Install Scripts